opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/UsageGuide-Baseline1.1.md

 ## Set the asset tag

-The hardware inventory for the rack in obtained from the Chassis resource representing each node\'s hardware.
+The asset tag is set by patching to AssetTag property in the Chassis resource.

 	PATCH /redfish/v1/Chassis/Ch-1